A no-go theorem for theories that decohere to quantum mechanics: Hyperdecoherence

 \section{Hyperdecoherence}

 In section~\ref{Decoherence example: classical from quantum}, the quantum to classical transition was modelled by a decoherence map restricting quantum systems to classical ones.
-We can analogously model a post-quantum to quantum transition with a \emph{hyperdecoherence} map, represented by $\mathcal{D}$, which restricts post-quantum systems---described by a generalised theory, def.~\ref{def:theory} from section~\ref{Generalised theories}---to quantum ones \footnote{The formalisation of the idea of hyperdecoherence presented here is built on work presented in \cite{selby2016leaks,selby2017physical} where quantum to classical decoherence is discussed in terms of `leaks' in generalised process theories.}.
-We now adapt the three key features of decoherence outlined at the end of section~\ref{Decoherence example: classical from quantum} to this general setting, ending this section with a formal definition of a post-quantum theory.
+We can analogously model a post-quantum to quantum transition with a \emph{hyperdecoherence} map, represented {algebraically as $\mathcal{D}$ and diagrammatically by $

+}$}, which restricts post-quantum systems---described by a generalised theory, def.~\ref{def:theory} from section~\ref{Generalised theories}---to quantum ones \footnote{The formalisation of the idea of hyperdecoherence presented here is built on work presented in \cite{selby2016leaks,selby2017physical} where quantum to classical decoherence is discussed in terms of `leaks' in generalised process theories.
+A closely related definition of decoherence is given within the framework of categorical probabilistic theories in \cite{gogioso2017categorical}.}.
+We now adapt the three key features of decoherence outlined at the end of section~\ref{Decoherence example: classical from quantum} to this general setting, ending this section with a formal definition of a post-quantum theory. { \begin{enumerate} \item[i.]
 As in the quantum to classical transition, we think of this hyperdecoherence map as arising via some deterministic interaction with an environment system, after which the environment is discarded by marginalising with the unique deterministic effect.
 Hence, as with standard decoherence, hyperdecoherence can be thought of as an irretrievable loss of information to an environment.
-As deterministic processes are causal, the hyperdecoherence map should be \emph{causal}:
+As deterministic processes are { terminal}, the hyperdecoherence map should be \emph{terminal}:{

-This is the analogue of point $1.$ from the end of section~\ref{Decoherence example: classical from quantum}.
+} This is the analogue of point $i.$ from the end of section~\ref{Decoherence example: classical from quantum}.

+\item[ii.]
 Moreover, hyperdecohering twice should be the same as hyperdecohering once, as the hyperdecohered system has no more `post-quantum-coherence' to `lose'.
-Hence this map should be \emph{idempotent}:
+Hence this map should be \emph{idempotent}:{